Greenlight's Einhorn slams oil frackers at Sohn conference

 Cooperman, who runs Omega Advisors and has long been saying the stock market would continue to climb, stuck by his bullish outlook, saying the stock market can still end higher this year.
 "If there is a bubble out there, it is not in the stock market," Cooperman said, adding it may be in the fixed income market.

-He pitched a handful of U.S.-based companies including Google Inc, Dow Chemical Co, Priceline Group Inc and drugmaker Actavis Plc.
+He pitched a handful of U.S.-based companies including Google Inc (GOOGL.O), Dow Chemical Co (DOW.N), Priceline Group Inc (PCLN.O) and drugmaker Actavis Plc ACT.N.

-Picking up on the pharmaceutical industry theme, Larry Robbins, who runs Glenview Capital Management, touted AbbVie Inc, saying the stock price could double.
+Picking up on the pharmaceutical industry theme, Larry Robbins, who runs Glenview Capital Management, touted AbbVie Inc (ABBV.N), saying the stock price could double.
 The company's price is relatively cheap and management is disciplined, Robbins said.

 Even though AbbVie called off a planned $55 billion takeover of Shire late last year, industry analysts are still holding out forecasts that the breakneck pace of mergers and acquisitions in the pharmaceutical industry will continue.
 The company could be taken over or it could be the one taking over someone else, Robbins said.